waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pewter City Navigation & Events (Continued)
 *   **Dynamic Tile Changes (Continued):**
     *   Turn 5262: Tile (27,15) changed from impassable to ground.

+# Pewter City Navigation & Events (Continued)
+*   **Youngster Gym Escort Event (Continued - Turn 5270):** Triggered at (38,20) when attempting to move east along row 20.
+This suggests the trigger zone for (38,19) may be larger or (38,20) is an additional trigger point.
+Need to be extremely cautious on rows 17-20 in the eastern part of the city.
+Consider (38,20) a new trigger to track.